CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 On MANA we have 3 locations for file storage: "home/user", "lus_scratch", and "nfs_scratch" folders available to us.
 On MANA, our "home/user" directory resides on an NFS file system server.
 Though "home/user" is great for storing our files on the cluster, it's serverly lacking in read/write performance.
 For the best performance (read/write speed) we will mostly want to use "lus_scratch".
 As discussed above, the reason is because Lustre file system distributes workload accross multiple meta servers, while NFS is a single server file system.
 In addition, MANA Lustre file system is configured with solid state drives while NFS file system is configured with hardrives, improving MANA lustre file system read/write speed further.

+> ## Solid State Drive vs. Hardrive Performance
+> Solid state drives can read up to 10 times faster and writes up to 20 times faster than hard disk drive.
+> You can read more about it [here](https://www.avg.com/en/signal/ssd-hdd-which-is-best#:~:text=A%20solid%20state%20drive%20reads,PCIe%203.0%20to%204.0%20connectors).
+{: .callout}

 > ## List Usage Information
 > On MANA, there's a command that lists disk usage on the cluster.
 > Create a new cell below our previous block.